 8. Shop for shoes easily by tracing your kid’s feet.

-If your child hates to try on shoes, trace their feet before heading to the store to make it easier to find the right fit.
-This DSW shoe-buying guide is a big help too!
+If your child hates to try on shoes — and you hate trying to make it happen — trace their feet before heading to the store.
+You can simply set the new shoe over your foot drawing to ensure they’ll fit correctly.
+This DSW shoe-buying guide is a big help, too.

 9. Use hot glue to add grip to the bottom of slippery shoes.